-Preheat oven to 400 convection or 425 regular oven.
+Preheat the oven to 400° convection or 425° conventional oven.

-Whisk together 1/4 cup flour with 2 cups skim milk.
+Whisk together ¼ cup flour with 2 cups skim milk.
 I used a Tupperware shaker.
-Slowly add the milk-flour mixture to the sausage over medium heat while whisking.
+Slowly add the milk-flour mixture to the sausage over medium heat while whisking or mixing continuously.

-Continue to whisk, and this will start thickening in a few minutes.
-Add one tsp seasoning salt and 1/2 tsp pepper (or to taste).
+Continue to mix, and this will start thickening in a few minutes.
+Add 1 teaspoon seasoning salt and ½ teaspoon pepper (or to taste).
 Simmer another 5-10 minutes.

 Do you want more recipes from 101 Cooking for Two?
 Sign up for the newsletter and get all posts delivered straight to your inbox!